 VARIABLE RANGE 1.
 Executable Java applications Hello WorldHello with nameHello with name and date 2.
 Working with Java Data Types Declare and initialize variables Differentiate between object references and primitive variables Read and write to object fields Explain an object's lifecycle (creation, dereference, and garbage collection) Call methods on objects Manipulate data using StringBuilder class and its methods Create and manipulate Strings 3.
 Using Operators and Decision Constructs Use Java operators Use parenthesis to override operator precedence Test equality between strings and other objects using == and equals() Create and use if-else constructs Use a switch statement 4.
 Creating and Using Arrays Declare, initialize, and use a one-dimensional array Declare, initialize, and use a multi-dimensional array Declare and use an ArrayList 5.
 Using Loop Constructs Create and use while loops Create and use for loops including the enhanced for loop Create and use do-while loops Compare loop constructs Use break and continue 6.
 OOSD Workflows Requirements Gathering Requirements Analysis, Architecture and Design, Implementation Testing &amp; Deployment 7.
-Defining Architecture Tiers Describe the concepts of the Client and Presentation tiers Describe the concepts of the Business tier Describe the concepts of the Resource and Integration tiers Describe the concepts of the Solution model

-1.Critical aspect of competency Assessment requires evidence that the candidate: 1.1 Applied Basics of Java language 1.2 Worked with Methods and Encapsulation 1.3 Worked with Inheritance and Handling Exceptions 1.4 Use object-oriented technologies and perform object-oriented analysis and design.
+Defining Architecture Tiers Describe the concepts of the Client and Presentation tiers Describe the concepts of the Business tier Describe the concepts of the Resource and Integration tiers Describe the concepts of the Solution model of competency Assessment requires evidence that the candidate: 1.1 Applied Basics of Java language 1.2 Worked with Methods and Encapsulation 1.3 Worked with Inheritance and Handling Exceptions 1.4 Use object-oriented technologies and perform object-oriented analysis and design.
 1.5 Follow a software development process using an OO software project.
 1.6 Use the widely adopted graphical modeling language - the Unified Modeling Language (UML) version 2.2.
 1.7 Manage complexity of artifacts; describe the problem and proposed solution.
 2. Underpinning Knowledge 2.1.
-Uses of various Java programming language constructs to create several Java technology applications Define the scope of variables Define the structure of a Java class Differentiate between default and user-defined constructors 2.2.
-Uses of decision and looping constructs and methods to dictate program flow 2.3.
-Basic error handling for your Java technology programs 2.4.
-Intermediate Java programming and object-oriented (OO) concepts in Java technology programs Determine the effect upon object references and primitive values when they are passed into methods that change the values Differentiate between the type of a reference and the type of an object Determine when casting is necessary 2.5.
-Java technology and the Java programming language 2.6.
-Understanding of basic object oriented concepts such as inheritance, encapsulation, and abstraction 2.7.
-Uses and manipulation of object references to write simple error handling code Differentiate among checked exceptions, RuntimeExceptions, and Error Describe what exception are used for in Java Invoke a method that throws an Exception Recognize and document use case dependencies using UML notation for extends, includes, and generalization 2.9 Describe how to reference included and extending use cases 2.11 Identify and document non-functional requirements (NFRs), business rules, risks, and priorities for a use case 2.12 Identify the purpose of a Supplementary Specification Document 2.13 Identify the essential elements in an Activity diagram
+Uses of various Java programming language constructs to create several Java technology applications Define the scope of variables Define the structure of a Java class Differentiate between default and user-defined constructors Uses of decision and looping constructs and methods to dictate program flow Basic error handling for your Java technology programs Intermediate Java programming and object-oriented (OO) concepts in Java technology programs Determine the effect upon object references and primitive values when they are passed into methods that change the values Differentiate between the type of a reference and the type of an object Determine when casting is necessary Java technology and the Java programming language Understanding of basic object references to write simple error handling code Differentiate among checked exceptions, RuntimeExceptions, and Error Describe what exceptions are used for in Java Invoke a method that throws an Exception Recognize and document use case dependencies using UML notation for extends, includes, and generalization Describe how to reference included and extending use cases 11 Identify and document non-functional requirements (NFRs), business rules, risks, and priorities for a use case 12 Identify the purpose of a Supplementary Specification Document 13 Identify the essential elements in an Activity diagram

 3. Underpinning 3.1.
 Basic computer operation skills

 skills 3.2.
 Logic analysis

 3.3.
 Communication skills

 3.4.
 Code writing and debugging skills

-3 35 5

 4. Method of 4.1 The assessor will assess candidate withassessment

 Portfolio

 Result of Oracle Vendor Examinations

 Sample codes

 Interview

 5.Resource 7.1 Computer with:

 implication 7.1.1.
 UML tools

 7.1.2.
 Integrated Development Environment for Java

 7.2 Access to internet

 7.3 Conducive testing environment

 6.Context of Assessment may take place in an accredited Oracle testing center

 assessment